My Computer Has Started to Shut Down Randomly. Could It Be the Fan?

 • Make sure there is room around your computer, particularly around the vents, for air to flow.
 This might mean moving your computer away from objects that block the airflow.

-• Vacuum around your computer, particularly behind it, on a regular basis.
-How often depends on how quickly dust accumulates in your particular location.
-If you’re seeing clumps, as pictured, you’ve waited too long.
+• Vacuum around your computer regularly, particularly behind it.
+How often depends on how quickly dust accumulates in your location.
+If you’re seeing clumps, as pictured, you waited too long.

 Recovering from a bunny infestation

 In the past, I’ve recommended using a brush attachment on your vacuum cleaner and directly vacuuming the interior of your computer.
-The problem with this approach is that the movement of air around a large electrical device such as a vacuum cleaner often generates static electricity, which, if it discharges in the wrong place, could damage your computer.
+The problem with this approach is that the movement of air around a large electrical device, such as a vacuum cleaner, often generates static electricity.
+If this discharges in the wrong place, it could damage your computer.
 You’ll be safer with that can of compressed air and the vacuum nearby (but not in contact with) your computer.
-(Small battery powered vacuums specifically designed for cleaning your computer are generally safe to use, though often under-powered.)
+(Small battery-powered vacuums specifically designed for cleaning your computer are generally safe to use, but often underpowered.)

 To get back to your question, yes, it could be the fan.
-While you have your computer open, after you’ve cleaned it, plug it back in again and make sure those fans are actually running.
-If not, they may have been damaged by getting clogged with dirt, and need to be replaced.
+While you have your computer open, after you’ve cleaned it, plug it in again and make sure those fans are actually running.
+They could have been damaged by getting clogged with dirt; if so, they will need to be replaced.

-Dust and dirt inside a machine is easy to overlook.
+These bunnies aren’t cute.
+These are killer bunnies.
+Dust and dirt inside a machine can be easy to overlook.
 I’ve personally seen some amazingly overlooked computers in my day.

 The good news is, it’s an easy thing to stay on top of, and it’s worth it.
 There are enough other things that can go wrong.
 We don’t need killer dust bunnies to add to our problems.